 OUR CONCERNS ABOUT HIGH-STAKES TESTING Teachers assess students all the time to guide instruction; it is the excessive amount of testing and the high stakes attached to the results that are the problem.
 Messages About High-Stakes Testing

-Here's a list of a communities that have taken a position or passed resolutions calling for a moratorium on high-stakes testing and/or PARCC .
-Click on the links for additional information.
+Here's a list of a communities that have taken a position or passed resolutions calling for a moratorium on high-stakes testing.
+C

 Good Resources & Reads

-NEA's Time to Teach Initiative is based on the premise that educators need more time to teach — rather than test — to instill a lifelong love of learning in our students.
-The site offers news, tools, research, and suggested actions.
+NEA's Time to Learn Initiative is based on the premise that educators need more time to teach — rather than test — to instill a lifelong love of learning in our students.
+The site offers news, tools, research and suggested actions.

 Citizens for Public Schools

 CPS's Less Testing, More Learning campaign is aimed at rolling back standardized tests and strenghtening public education.
-Check out CPS's PARCC and MCAS pages and visit CPS on Facebook for regular updates.
+Check out CPS's MCAS page and visit CPS on Facebook for regular updates.
 You can also sign CPS' Less Testing, More Learning petition.

 The National Center for Fair & Open Testing, known as FairTest, is a respected Massachusetts-based institute committed to ending the misuses of and flaws in standardized testing.
 It offers a wealth of research, news and suggested actions.
 Click here for a list of fact sheets, including What's Wrong with Standardized Tests?, read FairTest's latest newsletter, Testing Resistance & Reform News, and visit the organization's action center.